Lenore Coffee: 1939–1973: Playwright and author

 In 1939, Coffee co-wrote the play Family Portrait: A Play in Three Acts with her husband William J. Cowen.
 The play detailed the life of Jesus through the eyes of his immediate family.
 It opened at the Morosco Theatre, and starred Judith Anderson as Mary, mother of Jesus.
 In his theatre review, Brooks Atkinson of The New York Times praised Anderson's performance but felt "the inadequacy of the writing is something to mourn."
 The play was performed at the Strand Theatre in the West End, in February 1948.

 In 1955, Coffee published the novel Weep No More.
 It was retitled in the United States as Another Time, Another Place.
 In an interview with the Los Angeles Times, Coffee stated she wrote the novel to "try and show that a woman can be a career woman with lots of brains and have no sense."
 The novel was adapted into a 1958 film with the American title, starring Lana Turner.
 Decades later, she reflected negatively on the film, stating, "It stunk.
 It was just dreadful."
 In 1959, at the behest of her husband, Coffee and her family relocated to England where she enrolled her children at the Bristol Old Vic Theatre School.

-In 1973, Coffee published her memoir titled Storyline.
-The book focused on her career during the last ten years of the silent film era (1919–1929), and as being an in-demand script doctor on several women's films for MGM.
-While she praised the era as a golden time in her life, Coffee quotes Samuel Hoffenstein on their reflection the Hollywood studio system: "They pick your brains, break your heart, ruin your digestion—and what do you get for it?
+In 1973, Coffee published her memoir Storyline.
+The book focused on her career during the last ten years of the silent film era (1919–1929) and her career as an in-demand script doctor for MGM.
+While she praised those years, Coffee quoted Samuel Hoffenstein on their reflection the Hollywood studio system: "They pick your brains, break your heart, ruin your digestion—and what do you get for it?
 Nothing but a lousy fortune!"